suncoast-devs/handbook/lessons/js-dom/query-the-dom.md

 ## Query the DOM

-In order to interact with the DOM, we need to query the DOM to find the element we want to use.
+To interact with the DOM, we need to query the DOM to find the element we want to use.

-As we learned with CSS we need a way to specify which element, or set of elements, we want to work with.
-In `CSS` this was the _selector_ and in fact it makes an appearance again here.
+As we learned with CSS, we need a way to specify which element, or set of elements, we want to work with.
+In `CSS`, this was the _selector_, and it makes an appearance again here.

 ### Using CSS Selectors in JavaScript